Gorarth/BBQ-Lovin-project1/README.md

 We went for a more parallax view with the images coming and going as you scroll down.

+## Manual Testing

+I Manually tested the website on a number of different mobile devices using google chrome developer tools to make sure they where responsive.
+- iPhone 13 Pro
+- iPhone 12 Pro
+- Pixel5
+- Samsung Galaxy S20 Ultra
+- iPad Air
+- Samsung Galaxy A51/71
+- Surface Pro 7

+I also tested the website on a number of browsers.
+- Google Chrome
+- Firefox
+- Microsoft Edge

+With these tests i test every single link from each page on the navigation bar.
+All links worked and lead to where expect.
+Links leading to external page also opened in a new tab.

+All images displayed correctly and didn't cause any issues on the devices tested.

 ## Validator Testing

 - all HTML Pages and CSS file has been through validator testing with zero problems back.